Skip to main content

 Lānaʻi: 808-565-6818

-Ask about Maui County services and say if you were affected by a disaster or have transport barriers.
+Ask about Maui County services and say if you have disaster, transport, caregiver, or access barriers.

-Kauaʻi and Niʻihau Kauaʻi Elderly Affairs 808-241-4470 Ask for intake through the county ADRC and mention any caregiver or home safety concerns.
+Kauaʻi and Niʻihau Kauaʻi Elderly Affairs 808-241-4470 Ask for intake through the county ADRC and mention any caregiver, home safety, or transportation concerns.

 Key Hawaii facts that shape senior services